 Can RollWorks scale to enterprise?

-Per public buyer reports, RollWorks scales acceptably for upper-mid-market but enterprise teams usually move to 6sense or Demandbase for the predictive depth.
+Per public buyer reports, RollWorks scales acceptably for upper-mid-market.
+Enterprise teams that need contact-level deanonymization, Agentic Workflows, and Agentic Chat typically move to Abmatic AI or 6sense for those capabilities.
 See best 6sense alternatives.

 How does pricing posture affect procurement?

-6sense and Demandbase gate pricing; RollWorks publishes tiers.
-The procurement-cycle delta can be two to four weeks.
+6sense and Demandbase gate pricing; RollWorks publishes tiers; Abmatic AI starts at $36,000/year.
+The procurement-cycle delta between gated and published pricing can be two to four weeks.
 See ABM platform pricing comparison.

 Can the three run in the same stack?